aws-cloudformation/cloudformation-cli/doc_source/resource-type-walkthrough.md

    }
    ```

-1. Update the auto\-generated files in the resource provider package so that they reflect the changes we've made to the resource provider schema\.
+1. Update the auto\-generated files in the resource type package so that they reflect the changes we've made to the resource type schema\.

-   When we first initiated the resource provider project, the CloudFormation CLI generated supporting files and code for our resource provider\.
-Since we've made changes to the resource provider schema, we'll need to regenerate that code to ensure that it reflects the updated schema\.
+   When we first initiated the resource type project, the CloudFormation CLI generated supporting files and code for our resource type\.
+Since we've made changes to the resource type schema, we'll need to regenerate that code to ensure that it reflects the updated schema\.
 To do this, we use the generate command:

    ```
    $ cfn generate
-   Generated files for Custom::Testing::WordPress
+   Generated files for Example::Testing::WordPress
    ```
 **Note**
 When using Maven, as part of the build process the `generate` command is automatically run before the code is compiled\.
 So your changes will never get out of sync with the generated code\.
 Be aware the CloudFormation CLI must be in a location Maven/the system can find\.
-For more information, see [Setting Up Your Environment for Developing Resource Providers](resource-type-setup.md)\.
+For more information, see [Setting up your environment for developing extensions](what-is-cloudformation-cli.md#resource-type-setup)\.

 ## Implement the Resource Handlers<a name="resource-type-walkthrough-implement"></a>

-Now that we have our resource provider schema specified, we can start implementing the behavior we want the resource provider to exhibit during each resource operation\.
+Now that we have our resource type schema specified, we can start implementing the behavior we want the resource type to exhibit during each resource operation\.
 To do this, we'll have to implement the various event handlers, including:
 + Adding any necessary dependencies
 + Writing code to implement the various resource operation handlers\.

 ### Add Dependencies<a name="resource-type-walkthrough-implement-dependencies"></a>